Giancarlo Stanton Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 10.4 strikeouts per nine innings.
+- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

 © 2023 Data Skrive.
 All rights reserved.